SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

-snaps are maintained by the snapd daemon. snap calls its updates refreshes. snap auto-refreshes four times a day by default.
+snaps are maintained by the snapd daemon. snap calls its updates refreshes. snap auto-refreshes four times a day by default. snap stores most of its stuff in /snap. snaps are stored in /snap/<snapname>
+snaps variable data (such as log files) are stored in /var/snap snap has a second linux file system in /snap/core, which it mounts in specific places at runtime